If your teenager has acne, help them separate fact from fiction

-In a world obsessed with social media and celebrities, teenagers can be bombarded with unhelpful advice based on opinions rather than evidence as well as unrealistic expectations.
+In a world obsessed with social media and celebrities, teenagers can be bombarded with unhelpful advice based on opinions rather than evidence.

 Parents play a pivotal role in helping their children separate fact from fiction when it comes to acne.
 Any support and guidance you can offer your son or daughter to manage their acne through diet, lifestyle, skin care, and the best use of their prescribed treatments, is very helpful.

 During the teen years especially, physical appearance is a sensitive topic.
 Often, how they look is more important to a teenager than anything else.

 Acne can make peer approval and the whole concept of fitting in far more difficult.
 So always take your child’s acne or their concerns about it seriously.

 A survey by the British Skin Foundation found for three in five teenagers, the biggest impact acne has on their lives is a fall in self-confidence.

 Encouragingly, the survey found almost half (48%) of 10-18 year-olds surveyed, rely on their family for support for their acne.